jstowers/ReactPrimer/MY_README.md

 Use setState() to change the value of a property.

+This is the primary method to trigger UI updates from event handlers and server request callbacks.

 Syntax:

         setState(nextState, callback)

-Example: set state of the term property to the current value in the Search Bar
+Example: set the state of the property 'term' to the current value in the Search Bar

         this.setState({term:event.target.value})

-When setState() called, the component automatically re-renders and pushes all the updated information from the render() method into the DOM.
+When setState() is called, the component automatically re-renders and pushes all the updated information from the render() method into the DOM.

 RULE OF THUMB:  when update a component in some fashion, think 'state'

 ***Controlled Field***
 A form element, like an <input>, whose value is set by the state.

+        <input
+            value = {this.state.term}
+            onChange = { event =>
+                this.setState({term:event.target.value})}
+        />

+When we tell <input> that its value is provided by this.state.term, <input> becomes a controlled component (controlled form element).

+When the onChange method is called, the value of the <input> has not changed.

+When a user types in the Search Bar, they only trigger an event; the input value doesn't change at that instant.

+Helpful for handling data flow . . . the value of the <input> is equal to the state.

+***YouTube Search Response***
+Question:   All of the components will need access to the data provided from YouTube after a user searches for videos.
+So which component is best-suited for making the API call?

+Answer:     Downward Data Flow
+Want the most parent component to be responsible for fetching data.